 In the interest of time and money, many students find it easier to bring lunch to school with them.
-Food service is offered each semester by a variety of vendors, and there are also vending machines for snacks and drinks.
+Food service is offered in the Student Center and the Fitness Center Café.
+There are also vending machines for snacks and drinks.